aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aptos_account.md

 ## Function `deposit_coins`

-Convenient function to deposit a custom CoinType into a recipient account that might not exist.
-This would create the recipient account first and register it to receive the CoinType, before transferring.
+Convenient function to deposit a custom CoinType into a recipient account that might not exist.<br/> This would create the recipient account first and register it to receive the CoinType, before transferring.

 <pre><code>public fun deposit_coins&lt;CoinType&gt;(to: address, coins: coin::Coin&lt;CoinType&gt;)<br/></code></pre>